der-carnivore/BingAds-docs/BingAds/scripts/reference/AdIterator.md

 [Ad](./Ad)|Next ad in the iterator.

 ## <a name="totalnumentities"></a>totalNumEntities
-Returns the number of ads matched by the selector which generated this iterator.
-The returned number disregards limits, and the iterator is not guaranteed to have this many elements.
+Returns the number of ads matched by the selector which generated this iterator. [!INCLUDE[reads-limit](./includes/reads-limit.md)]

-hasNext will start to return false and next will start to throw exceptions when the limit for entity reads has been reached, even if the selector matched more entities.

 ### Returns:
 |Type|Description|